SubNader/AI/README.md

 # AI
-A set of AI algorithms implementations, primarily in python
+A set of AI algorithms implementations, primarily in Python.